paluuuk/Vision-based-Terrain-Recognition-for-Lower-Limb-Exoskeletons/README.md

-# Vision-based Terrain Recognition for Lower-Limb Exoskeletons (Outdoor)
+# Vision-based Terrain Recognition for Lower-Limb Exoskeletons

 A vision-based terrain recognition pipeline designed for a lower-limb exoskeleton to classify outdoor walking environments in real time.
 The system processes depth-derived 3D point clouds, converts them into compact binary representations, and uses a CNN-based classifier to recognize **7 terrain classes**: